DataDog/dcos-datadog-agent-docs/README.md

 In order for the Datadog Agent Spark integration to be able to collect metrics in the DC/OS running in Strict security mode the Spark and Spark History Server packages have to be configured according to the D2IQ security recommendations for this mode of operation.
+Note also that Spark History Server requires HDFS to be installed as a dependency.

 > :warning: The following instructions are provided as a reference only.
 If you have already installed Spark and History
-> Server you may skip this section.
+> Server (logging to HDFS) you may skip this section and proceed to [Spark Integration](#Spark-Integration).

 1. Install HDFS